 |Study abroad||Not Available to Study Abroad students|

-1. Evaluate the impact of different cultural, political, economic and physical environments on nutrition and dietetic issues and priorities in different countries.
+1. Critically reflect on the impact of different cultural, political, economic, health practitioner roles and physical environments on nutrition and dietetic issues and priorities in different countries.

 2. Demonstrate and apply cultural competency in nutrition and dietetic practice.